Heteropterna

 Taxonomic History

 The was established by Frederick Skuse in 1888 based on Australian material.
-The is Heteropterna variegata Skuse, 1888.
+The type is Heteropterna variegata Skuse, 1888.
 The genus has undergone periodic revision, with species descriptions continuing into the 21st century.

 Research Status